 Home care is important to shorten the duration of FHV symptoms.
 First and foremost, give all the medications to your cat as prescribed by the veterinarian.
 Ensure that proper nutrition is given to your cats during this time as it is critical in boosting their immune system.

 For eye infections, make sure that you help them remove the crusting around their eyes by using a gauze dipped in a warm salt solution.

-The initial vaccine is usually given around 8 weeks of age and boosters are needed at intervals to lower the risk of infection.
+The initial vaccine is usually given around 6 weeks of age and boosters are needed at intervals to lower the risk of infection.
 Ask your local veterinarian about vaccinations so your cat is updated.

 The recuperating stage is critical for your cat’s health.
-It needs a quiet place where it can rest securely, away from outside noises or even other pets.
+It needs a quiet place where it can rest securely; away from outside noises or even other pets.
 Reduce the stress levels of your cat as much as you can since this can aggravate the illness and increase the risk of shedding.